 - Limo To Go: If you want to arrive to Banff in style, be it a luxury dean, luxury SUV, or even a limo Limo to Go has you covered.

-Get a Rental Car and Drive to Banff
+Get a Rental Car and Drive from Calgary to Banff

-All of the major car rental companies operate at Calgary International Airport with a large fleet full of options.
-You do not need a truck or SUV in the summer months and it’s questionable in the shoulder seasons when snowy roads are infrequent.
+All major car rental companies operate at Calgary International Airport with a large fleet full of options.
+You do not need a truck or SUV in the summer months, and it’s questionable in the shoulder seasons when snowy roads are infrequent.

-If you plan to visit Banff in the winter it’s imperative you rent a car with winter tires on it.
+If you plan to visit Banff in the winter, it’s imperative you rent a car with winter tires on it.
 If you are visiting between November and April you should get a car with winter tires.
 Inform your rental car company you are driving to Banff and they should know what to do.

 Canadian Rockies Car Rental Resources